Your cart

 Brownsville, the shadow of Ka and his pedigree

-Kaseem Ryan, his real name, was, by his own admission, the least “gifted” member of the underground supergroup Natural Elements, which many will remember for a series of independent 12″ vinyl of considerable underground impact, under the wing of producer Charlemagne.
+Kaseem Ryan, his real name, was, by his admission, the least “gifted” member of the underground supergroup Natural Elements, which many will remember for a series of independent 12″ vinyl of considerable underground impact, under the wing of producer Charlemagne.
 Ka recorded with Mr Voodoo and associates a couple of demos that were not exactly memorable, according to the guy himself, after which his path and that of his boys kept parallel, albeit separate.

 Ka’s turning point is the Nightbreed group, in connection with emcee Oddbrawl The Lyrical Juggernaut.
 This can be considered the first true incarnation of the fluid, subdued rhyming, with the dark and nocturnal character for which we know and love the Brownsville rapper today.